saivarunk/udacity-ml-azure-project-2/README.md

 ## Standout Suggestions

 - One of the suggestion from this AutoML run was the imbalanced data issue which can be observed in Data guardriles section of the experiment run.

 - This can lead to biased prediction, which can affect negatively the model's accuracy.

+- If we can address the issue with techniques like over-sampling, under-sampling or SMOTE, the accuracy can improve further.

+  Resources for Imbalanced Data:

+- Dealing with Imbalanced Data with AutoML - https://techcommunity.microsoft.com/t5/azure-ai/dealing-with-imbalanced-data-in-automl/ba-p/1625043

+- Azure Machine Learning Studio: SMOTE with multi class data - https://www.alirookie.com/post/azure-machine-learning-studio-smote-with-multi-class-data